Shrine of Christ the King (Chicago): Institute of Christ the King

 In 2004, then-Archbishop of Chicago Francis George invited the canons of the Institute of Christ the King Sovereign Priest to take over St. Clara, who established the Shrine of Christ the King in the church and situated the headquarters of the Institute's American Province there.
 The Institute began working on the interior of the church, and hosted community and cultural events which began to bring the church building back into the Woodlawn community.

-On October 7, 2015, the building was struck by another fire, eliminating most of the work that had been done on the church since its 2004 take-over.
+On October 7, 2015, the building was struck by another fire, eliminating most of the work that had been done on the church since the Institute took possession of it in 2004.
 The shrine was nearly demolished yet again after being declared to be in 'hazardous condition', but was formally given to the Institute by the Archdiocese for work to continue on February 28, 2016.
-By 2020, $4 million dollars had been invested into repairing the church, installing a new roofing system, new drainage, and reinforcement of the existing walls.
+By 2020, $4 million had been invested into repairing the church, installing a new roofing system, new drainage, and reinforcement of the existing walls.

 Notable architect William Heyer has been contracted for the restoration of the building, part of which will include placing a greater focus on the high altar, where an image of the Infant Christ the King will be enthroned against a sunburst background.
 Other side shrines will be dedicated to the Annunciation, the Nativity, the Epiphany, the Virgin Mary, Saint Joseph, Francis de Sales, Thomas Aquinas, Benedict of Nursia, Therese of the Child Jesus, and the Crucifixion.

 In February of 2021, the Institute announced the acquisition of what was formerly the school building of St. Clara to serve as a center of parish life for the shrine, calling it the Holy Family House.
 The building will specifically serve the needs of the faithful of the shrine, as opposed to the administrative needs of the Province.

 The shrine has been the site of protests against Cardinal Blase Cupich's implementation of the 2021 motu proprio Traditionis Custodes.
 Since August 1, 2022 the celebration of public Masses and Sacraments is suspended.

+Chicago City Council Alderwoman Jeanette Taylor, a member of the Democratic Socialists of America, advocated for the resumption of Mass at the Shrine in a May 9 letter to Cardinal Cupich.